 Born to swing: the greatness of Mildred

-Mildred Bailey was inducted into my own personal hall of fame many years ago.
-It requires no special expertise to appreciate her; all you need is a pair of ears, some records, and an open mind.
-The fact that the commissars of jazz within the cultural kremlin known as Lincoln Center still haven't officially certified her as Great after all these years says more about them than about her.
+Mildred Bailey was inducted into my own personal hall of fame a long time ago.
+The fact that the commissars of jazz in Lincoln Center haven't yet certified her as Great after all these years says more about them than about her.

 No comments: